pangenome/pggb/docs/rst/tutorials/sequence_partitioning.rst

         -n scerevisiae7.mapping.paf.vertices.id2name.txt

 The ``paf2net.py`` script creates a set of `*.community.*.txt` files one for each of the 15 communities detected.
 Each ``txt`` file lists the sequences that belong to the same community.
-For example, to see the sequences in the first community,
+For example, to see the sequences in one community,
 execute:

 .. code-block:: bash

-    cat scerevisiae7.mapping.paf.edges.weights.txt.community.0.txt
+    cat scerevisiae7.mapping.paf.edges.weights.txt.community.6.txt

 .. code-block:: none